Jacob Tersmeden

-Wohlgebogen Jacob Tersmeden (20 May 1712 – 9 February 1767) was a Swedish nobleman, ironmaster, assessor and member of parliament representing the House of Nobility, and brother of renowned diarist Carl Tersmeden.
+Wohlgebogen Jacob Tersmeden (20 May 1712 – 9 February 1767) was a Swedish nobleman, ironmaster, assessor and member of the Riksdag of the Estates representing the House of Nobility, and brother of renowned diarist Carl Tersmeden.

 Life

 Early years

 Jacob Tersmeden was born on 20 May 1712 in Larsbo, Söderbärke, Dalarna, the son of Jacob Tersmeden and Elisabeth Gangia.

 He was brought up on his father's estate close to Söderbärke.

 Education

 Tersmeden started to study at Uppsala University, aged eight, in 1720.
 He was enrolled as a student at the Swedish Board of Mines, aged sixteen, to study mineralogy.
 Instead of continuing studying sciences, he started to shoulder administrative tasks at Larsbo bruk.

 Career

 Tersmeden served as ironmaster to Ramnäs.
 After he had suddenly passed in 1767, his wife Magdalena Elisabeth Söderhielm, shouldered the role as ironmaster.

 Politics

-Tersmeden was member of parliament in 1755–1756, he did so as the head of the Tersmeden's, serving the interests of his noble family in the assembly of the feudal estates of Sweden.
-In 1760–1762, his younger brother, Carl, shouldered the role as representant of the Tersmeden's at the riksdag.
+Tersmeden was member of parliament in 1755–1756.
+He did so as the head of the Tersmedens, serving the interests of his noble family in the assembly of the feudal estates of Sweden.
+From 1760 to 1762, his younger brother, Carl, shouldered the role as representant of the Tersmedens at the Riksdag of the Estates.